NATO may keep Afghan forces at peak strength longer

 Backers say the proposal, disclosed to a small group of reporters during NATO talks in Brussels, would send a crucial signal of enduring support for Afghanistan and bolster Afghan confidence after the United States and its allies declare their long, unpopular war in the country over at the end of 2014.

-But it could also cost allies billions of dollars more at a time when budget pressures are already squeezing defense spending and forcing Western nations to make tough choices about military priorities.
+But it could also cost allies billions of dollars more at a time when budget pressures are already squeezing defence spending and forcing Western nations to make tough choices about military priorities.

 NATO Secretary-General Anders Fogh Rasmussen, asked about the proposal, stressed that no final decisions had been made.
 But he also argued that paying for the larger force was possible and preferable to fielding foreign forces.